ZenLedger Review 2026

 ZenLedger is more expensive but offers better CPA integration, phone support, and FBAR reporting.
 Koinly has more blockchain integrations and better international tax form support.
 For US taxpayers with complex portfolios or those working with accountants, ZenLedger is usually the better choice.
 For international users or those on a budget, Koinly wins.

 Yes, ZenLedger supports about 40 DeFi protocols including Uniswap, Aave, Compound, and SushiSwap.
 Swaps, liquidity providing, and yield farming are recognized and categorized.
-However, you may need to manually review some complex DeFi transactions.
-Failed transactions that still charged gas fees required manual categorization in my testing.
+However, some complex DeFi transactions may need manual review.
+Failed transactions that still charged gas fees typically require manual categorization.

 Yes, and this is rare for crypto tax software.
-You can actually call ZenLedger and speak with a support representative.
-In my experience, wait times were under 15 minutes both times I called.
+ZenLedger offers phone support with live representatives.
+Per user reports, typical wait times are under 15 minutes.
 Phone support is available during Pacific time business hours.
-They also offer email support with 24-hour response times and live chat during business hours.
+Email support is offered with 24-hour response times and live chat is available during business hours.

 ZenLedger officially supports the USA, UK, Canada, and Australia with country-specific tax forms.
 The platform is heavily optimized for US tax filing with IRS forms.
 Users in other countries can still use ZenLedger for portfolio tracking and transaction history, but you would need to manually format data for your local tax authority.
 For non-US users, Koinly typically offers better international support.